 Preparation of 2021-27 programmes

 To what extent has programming of REACT-EU resources delayed finalisation of the 2021-27 programmes?

+See answer to 11 below.

 To what extent is the COVID-19 crisis continuing to affect preparation of new OP(s) (e.g. new deadlines, approach to consultation, thematic priorities, funding allocations; financial prioritisation of policy objectives, priorities and interventions; changes in management, monitoring and evaluation arrangements)?

-Both REACT-EU and the COVID-19 crisis have contributed to delaying the new programme: REACT-EU through internal work pressures in the Danish Management Authority, COVID-19 by moving the focus of government and ministers away from Structural Funds Programming, and, presumably, both REACT-EU and the COVID-19 crisis have contributed to delaying the finalisation of EU rules for the coming programming period.
+Both REACT-EU and the COVID-19 crisis have contributed to delaying the new programme: REACT-EU through internal work pressures in the Danish Management Authority, COVID-19 by moving the focus of national government and ministers and the Commission away from Structural Funds Programming, and, importantly, contributed to delaying the finalisation of EU rules for the coming programming period.

 Please describe the status of PA programming and complete the table below with dates (Month/Year).